If you’ve already visited a lot of the major tourist destinations across the globe, perhaps it’s time to consider thinking outside the box.

 Note that, while Nicaragua has a couple of international airports, it is generally more affordable to fly into nearby Costa Rica and then head north by bus.

-Many travelers book tickets to Rwanda in order to set out on an epic wildness adventure — that of tracking the awe-inspiring gorilla.
+Many travelers book tickets to Rwanda to set out on an epic wildness adventure — that of tracking the awe-inspiring gorilla.

 The “Land of a Thousand Hills” is home to one-third of the remaining mountain gorillas in the world, as well as the same percentage of Africa’s bird species.